igorfaria/CSSTool/docs/index.md

   }
 ```
 <br>
-If you need the CSS in a string you have to indicate that with the string value 'string'
+If you need the CSS in a string you have to indicate the *$format* with the value *'string'*
 ```php
 <?php
 $CSS = new CSSTool\CSS;

 $CSS->load('tests/example.css');

 // Output as a string
 echo $CSS->get('string');
 ```